 Those with an EHC plan should be risk-assessed by their school in consultation with the local authority (LA) and parents, to decide whether they need to continue to be offered a school or college place in order to meet their needs, or whether they can safely have their needs met at home.
 This could include, if necessary, carers, therapists or clinicians visiting the home to provide any essential services.
 Many children and young people with EHC plans can safely remain at home.

 In order to ensure that our pupils with EHC plans are supported we have consulted families with regards to whether or not their child needs to attend school.
 We have ensured that the expectations for work being done at home is understood and that pupils can access the work being set by school staff.
-As a school we are undertaking weekly check ins to ensure that pupils outcomes are kept at the forefront and that their emotional needs are being met.
-Work set by class teachers takes in to account the needs of the pupils in their classes and allows pupils to engage with and further their own learning.
+As a school we are undertaking weekly check-ins to ensure that student outcomes are kept at the forefront and that their emotional needs are being met.
+Work set by class teachers takes in to account the needs of the students in their classes and allows students to engage with and further their own learning.